What is The Next Chapter?

 How do we best support those voices who aren’t getting heard through conventional publishing channels?
-How do we help passionate, skilled writers hone and develop their work without having to constantly worry about sales and royalty rates – and before they’ve even begun?
-And how can we uncover, nurture and grow a new generation of voices?
+How do we help passionate, skilled writers hone and develop their work without having to constantly worry about sales and royalty rates – before they’ve even begun?
+And how can we uncover, nurture and grow a new wave of voices?

 This scheme was born in response to those questions.
 It’s about giving writers time and space to craft a voice and a career – offering them support from mentors and peers, and the opportunity to experiment and develop their writing.
 It’s also about investing time and expertise in writers who reflect the diversity of Australian identities and experiences, and offering opportunities to writers from marginalised communities.

 Each year, we pick ten outstanding writers and give them $15,000 each to develop their work.
 We match them with a mentor, and work closely with them on bringing their writing to life, connecting them with other writers, publishers, booksellers and readers – and guiding and training them through that experience.
 And we follow and support them and their work through their career, with initiatives that help publishers, booksellers and readers alike to join us in supporting these Australian stories.